9elements/LinuxBootSMM/README.md

         |    stacks       |
         |---------------------------------|<- smram start |

- - **smm_stub.S** - a generic wrapper for bootstrapping a C-based SMM handler, it puts the CPU into the protected mode with a stack and calls into the C handler (smm_module_handler.c)
+ - **smm_stub.S** - a generic wrapper for bootstrapping a C-based SMM handler, it puts the CPU into the protected mode with a stack and calls into the C handler,
  - **tseg_region.c** - used for aligning the region in the Top of Low Memory Segment (TSEG) for SMM.
 Based on the values of SMM_TSEG and SMM_ASEG from the build configuration, the start and size of the region are alligned for either TSEG or ASEG.
 Note that ASEG is deprecated and only used for QEMU emulation target.
  - **pci_resource_store.c** - compiled if SMM_PCI_RESOURCE_STORE is set to "y" - not the case by default, currently only enabled for Intel Xeon SP SoC's and AMD SoC's that require AMD common XHCI support.
 Support for storing PCI resources in SMRAM allows SMM to tell whether they have been altered.
 Functions defined here are: